catabasjm/tic-tac-toe/README.md

 To run the multiplayer:
   the first tab will be the chosen symbol or player, open another tab and copy the url to run the other player.

+Note:
+  to redirect home just click the logo(Tic-Tac-Toe) at the navbar